 - Marvel at the enormous and beautiful Angkor Wat, one of the largest religious monuments in the world

 - The temples on this tour are among the biggest in the Angkor Complex

-- Visit Phnom Bakheng at sunset, which has a 300 person limit at the peak, so we keep the group small to ensure you enjoy this marvelous stop!
+- Visit Phnom Bakheng at sunset, with a 300-person limit at the peak, so we keep the group small to ensure you enjoy this great stop!

 Angkor Wat and The Royal Temples Full-Day Tour

 This is a private full-day tour of Angkor Wat and the royal temples.
 You get to explore the Bayon.
-Visitors can also view the royal enclosures and the Baphoun temple, as well as tour the Phimeanakas.
+Visitors can also view the royal enclosures and the Baphoun temple and tour the Phimeanakas.
 Included in the package is a Khmer-style lunch.

 Full-Day Angkor Tour by TukTuk